 Bypass humidifiers are the least expensive and most popular of the central humidifiers.
 They work by taking warm air from your ducts and passing it over a water tray.
 This allows the air to collect moisture before it circulates back through your home.
 This system can be installed on the supply or return side of your unit.
 Unlike options lower on this list, this one does not require a separate power source but relies on your furnace’s blower motor to operate.

-Need to humidify a 3-4000-square foot house in Boulder?
+Need to humidify a 3,000-4000 sq. ft. house in Boulder?
 Steam humidifiers use electricity to boil water and release it in the form of steam.
 Your ventilation system then picks up these heated vapors and distributes them throughout your home.
 Faster and more efficient than the other two types, they’re the best way to keep your larger home at an ideal humidity level.

 Homeowners in Longmont rely on existing humidifiers to keep their home cool and breathing easy.
 But there are times when it stops working or, at least, doesn’t do as well as it can.
 Your scratchy throat has returned.
 The cracking in your floors could be making a resurgence.
 No matter what the issue is, our central humidifier repair experts are here to fix it.
 Reach out to us through our website or phone to get an appointment scheduled.

 Boulder and the surrounding areas get cold and dry when winter descends.
 This can make your furnace struggle to reach your desired temperature.
 Installing a whole house humidifier will give the typical heating system the boost it needs to guarantee all-year comfort.
-Like many companies in our area, we offer free quotes on humidifier replacement and installation.
+We offer free quotes on humidifier replacement and installation.
 Call 303-435-8141 to ask for yours.